 Bingsu is a popular korean dessert made of shaved ice with sweet toppings.
-It is also known as the “Korean Halo-Halo”.
+It is also known as the “Korean Halo-Halo” in the Philippines.

-They don’t only serve bingsu, they also have toast breads, ttoek-bokki, rabokki, ice blended drinks and other beverages.
-But the star in their menu is the bingsu.
+Aside from bingsu, they also have toast bread, ttoek-bokki, rabokki, ice blended drinks, and other beverages.
+Because we already ate dinner, we were only able to try their bingsu.

-It has generous amounts of mangoes, cubed cheesecake and some almonds.
-You can choose whether you want whipped cream or vanilla ice cream as your topping.
+This Mango Cheesecake Bingsu has mangoes, cubed cheesecake, and almonds.
+For the toppings, you can choose whether you want whipped cream or vanilla ice cream.
+We tried it with vanilla ice cream which made it creamier.

-Good points: Generous amount of fresh mangoes and perfectly combined with cheescake.
-Not too sweet.
+Good points: Generous amount of fresh mangoes which was perfectly complemented by the cheesecake and it is not too sweet.

 Bad points: Loads of sugar.
 Little amount of almonds.

-Perfect for chocolate lovers.
+Their Choco Cookie Bingsu was perfect for chocolate lovers.
 It has chocolate chip cookies topped with whipped cream and chocolate ice cream.
-The cookies maintained is crispiness which made me enjoy it better.
+The cookies maintained its crispiness which made me enjoy it better.

 Good points: Rich chocolate flavor and crispy cookies.